DentMan06/oracle-world/DEVELOPMENT_CHECKLIST.md

 3. **Wrong zip structure**: Must run zip from PARENT directory to create `oracle-world/` wrapper folder.
 Running from inside module directory creates flat structure that breaks Foundry installation
 4. **Missing from choices**: Adding provider but not to default provider dropdown choices
 5. **Cache issues**: Not incrementing version number causes Foundry to use cached code
+6. **Placeholder values**: NEVER use placeholder IDs, API keys, or model versions in production code.
+Either look up real values or explicitly mark as TODO/incomplete

 ## Debugging Steps